Mustard Seed Associate Programme Leader

 For an informal conversation about the roles please contact Heather Black, Mustard Seed Programme Leader: Tel 07852 151740; Email firstname.lastname@example.org

-Interviews are planned for 1st and 2nd September.
-Noting the public health situation, the selection process will be carried out in line with the public health guidance applicable at the time.
+Interviews are planned for 27th and 28th January (candidates will need to be available both days.)
+The selection process will be carried out in line with the public health guidance applicable at the time.

 Appointment is subject to a satisfactory Enhanced DBS disclosure.
 Applicants must be eligible to work in the UK.